itsjunetime/smserver/README.md

 ## Features
 - Viewing all texts & iMessages from another device
-- HTTPS
+- TLS
 - Desktop Notifications upon new text arrival
 - Sending iMessages remotely, without on-device interaction
 - Sending all types of attachments from desktop
+- Ability to browse and send attachments from host device camera roll
 - Authentication to protect against spying eyes
 - Background operation of server for unlimited time, with screen on or off
 - Easy and accessible customization options